-The different types of organ meat contain lots of minerals and vitamins, to the point of sometimes being referred to as “superfoods”; despite that, many people still have prejudices towards consuming organ meat.
+Organ meat contains lots of minerals and vitamins, to the point of sometimes being referred to as “superfoods.”
+Despite this, many people still have prejudices towards consuming them.

-Is there a reason for that?
-What are organ meats’ benefits?
+Is there a reason for this?
+What are the benefits of organ meat?
 Should you limit your consumption of them?
 Are organ meats keto-friendly?